state-less/react-server-docs-md/src/pages/index.md

 It allows you to build serverside components using JSX/TSX which combines declarative components with a reactive lifecycle.
 A coding style known from the frontend library React. (components, hooks, effects etc.)

-- With TSX on the Serverside, you can adapt Reacts component driven appraoch to build reactive backend services.
+- With TSX under the hood, you can adapt Reacts component driven appraoch on the serverside.
 - It uses GraphQl under the hood which provides a reliable transport and modern API interface.
 - React Server uses pub / sub to provide realtime state updates which keeps all your clients in sync.
 - Its modular nature makes it easy to you build your own ecosystem of reusable components.